nadar71/GithubClientBasic/README.md

 # Testing
-Developed unit tests and UI/Instrumentation tests,check in Android Studio; the app is still in development, check the notes in each test file.
+Developed unit tests and UI/Instrumentation tests,check in Android Studio; new ones are in development, check the notes in each test file.